 Could consuming coffee grounds have health benefits?

-“People around the world drink millions of cups of coffee every day, generating about 20 million tons of used grounds annually,” said María Paz-de Peña, a researcher on the study, in a news release.
+“People around the world drink millions of cups of coffee every day, generating about 20 million tons of used grounds annually,” said María Paz-de Peña, researcher on the study, in a news release.
 “Although some spent coffee grounds find commercial use as farm fertilizer, most end up in trash destined for landfills.”

 Some dietitians see potential health value from consuming the grounds.